SocialMatrix/CountryThunder.Lineup.RSVP.API/README.md

 For the backing service I am using rabbitMQ and Azure SQL database

+EDIT: 11/01/2021
-Added gRPC and REST hybrid support.
+dded gRPC and REST hybrid support.
 - REST calls are just forwarded to gRPC
 - Need to add gRPC client and perform some PSR testing